content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/chain-constructor.md

 -   The third constructor initialized the employee object with name containing NULL and empID containing 0.
 -   This series of invoking constructors from other constructors is known as constructor chaining within the same class.

-### 2.2 Constructor Chaining from Parent/Base Class:
+## 2.2 Constructor Chaining from Parent/Base Class:

-The objective of a sub-class constructor is to invoke the parent class's constructor first.
-This ensures that the initialization of the parent class's fields or member variables is performed as the first step in the creation of the sub-class's object.
-In Java, inheritance chains can contain any number of classes, every sub-class constructor calls up the constructor of the immediate parent class (using the super() method) in a chain until it reaches the top-level class.
-Let's see a Java example to understand it better:
+-   The objective of a sub-class constructor is to invoke the parent class's constructor first.
+-   This ensures that the initialization of the parent class's fields or member variables is performed as the first step in the creation of the sub-class's object.
+-   In Java, inheritance chains can contain any number of classes, every sub-class constructor calls up the constructor of the immediate parent class (using the super() method) in a chain until it reaches the top-level class.

-**Example Java Program:**
+**Example:**

 ```java
 class Main {